ljsinclair/featurebase-docs/docs/concepts/concept-bitmaps-equality-encoded.md

 # How does FeatureBase encode non-integer values?
 {: .no_toc }

-FeatureBase uses **equality** encoding to create a Boolean relationship between a value and its unique identifier.
-The results are saved as an array which forms a single bitmap.
+FeatureBase uses **equality encoding** to create a Boolean relationship between a value and its unique identifier.

 {% include page-toc.md %}